Is marriage counseling or relationship therapy right for me?

 I have my own issues (as does my spouse.)
 Shouldn't we seek individual counseling to address individual issues before we engage in relationship or marriage counseling?

 Everyone brings individual issues into their relationship.
 As such, it not possible to separate "individual" from "relationship" problems in any meaningful way.
-While individual counseling sessions can be useful, if "individual" issues cause problems (directly or indirectly) in one's relationship or marriage - clinical outcome research clearly indicates that involvment of one's partner on an on-going basis is essential.
+While individual counseling sessions can be useful, if "individual" issues cause problems (directly or indirectly) in one's relationship or marriage - clinical outcome research clearly indicates that participation of one's partner is essential.

 According to research findings, when the primary goal is to improve the marriage or relationship, a person who engages solely in individual therapy typically feels better about themselves - but often less positive about their relationship or marriage.
-As such, consultation and possible participation of one's partner is essential to avoid an unintended increase in relationship dissatisfaction.
-The unique needs of your relationship will be addressed during the initial consultation sessions and an appropriate course of therapy will be discussed.
-This may include couples therapy exclusively - or individiual therapy in combination with couples therapy.
+As such, consultation and possible participation of one's partner is essential to avoid an unintended increase in relationship dissatisfaction and conflict.
+Your individual needs and the unique needs of your relationship will be addressed during the initial consultation sessions and an appropriate course of therapy will be discussed.
+This may include couples therapy exclusively - or individual therapy in combination with couples therapy.

 I am not sure I want to remain in my marriage - is counseling an option?